hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Batch job
 +++++++++

 Batch jobs are started with the `batch` function.
-Here we will give you an example job where we query the names of the nodes Matlab is running on.
+Here we will give you an example job where we query the working directories of each of the threads Matlab is using.
 Have a look at the 'Matlab documentation <https://www.mathworks.com/help/parallel-computing/run-a-batch-job.html>'_ for more information.

     >> c = parcluster;
     >> job = c.batch(@pwd, 1, {}, 'CurrentFolder','.', 'AutoAddClientPath',false);